corb555/Task-Score/README.md

 # 3. Distance Component
 The distance component tracks the distance from the agent to all objects with the following tags using a BD Global Variable with the same name (with Distance appended):
 *healthpack, player, ammo, weapon, ambush*
 It will determine if each object is visible by the agent and if visible that object will be marked as "known".
 If an object is not static and has not been seen for 5 seconds, the "known" flag is cleared.
-The component will update the distance to all currently  "known" objects and set the distance to 100 for all others.
-An object tag can have multiple objects, and the distance value will be for the current closest object with that tag.
-Any distance over 99 is capped at 99.
-100 is used to indicate not visible.
+The component will calculate the distance to all currently  "known" objects (capped at 99 units).
+The actual value stored is how close the item is, which is 100-distance.
+An object tag can have multiple objects, and the value will be for the current closest object with that tag.
+0=close, 99=far, 100=not visible.

+### Explore attribute
+This also provides an *Explore attribute* which indicates that no useful objects have been found.
+It increases if no valuable targets have been found.
+The higher this value, the more useful exploring is.
+100=None found, 99=Useful targets are far, 0=Useful targets are near.
+Value = (avg(distance) + min(distance))/2

 ### Field of Vision
 Rather than having a fixed cutoff for whether an item is in or out of field of vision, objects toward the center can be seen further off, and off to the side must be closer to be considered visible.